Menu

 National company law may provide avenues and opportunities for corporate projects and finance to be challenged.
 Often directors and trustees of a company or corporation are obligated to have sufficient regard to certain stakeholders and the environment in their decision-making process.
 Shareholders can challenge directors and trustees if they decide that they have not met this duty sufficiently.

-For example, ClientEarth (a non governmental organisation) reported three insurance firms for allegedly failing to disclose climate risks in their annual reports to the UK Financial Conduct Authority.
-ClientEarth have argued that climate change is a principal risk which affects these companies.
-Consequently, they have a legal obligation to report financially material climate risks in their annual reports in order to enable investors to make informed decisions.
+For example, ClientEarth (a non-governmental organisation) reported three insurance firms for allegedly failing to disclose climate risks in their annual reports to the UK Financial Conduct Authority.
+ClientEarth have argued that climate change is a principal risk/uncertainty which affects these companies and as such they have a legal obligation to report financially material climate risks in their annual reports in order to enable investors to make informed decisions.

 Challenging projects and financing through CSR standards

-Corporations frequently adopt voluntary standards of corporate social responsibility (CSR) which may require to limit their environmental impact to a minimum standard or require a level of due diligence when assessing environmental risk.
-Breach of these standards often serves as a rallying point for campaigners and corporations may abandon projects if it poses significant reputational damage.
+Corporations frequently adopt voluntary standards of corporate social responsibility (CSR) which may require them to limit their environmental impact to a minimum standard or require a level of due diligence when assessing environmental risks.
+Breach of these standards often serve as a rallying point for campaigners and corporations may abandon projects if it poses significant reputational damage.
 Most corporations will list what industry standards they adopt on their corporate website and in their annual reports.

-The Organisation for Economic Co-operation and Development has developed Guidelines for Multinational Enterprises, which include taking due regard for the environment.
+The Organisation for Economic Co-operation and Development (OECD) has developed Guidelines for Multinational Enterprises, which include taking due regard for the environment.
 Governments which have signed up to the OECD guidelines are required to establish a National Contact Point (NCPs).
 As part of their mandate these NCPs deal with grievances related to non-observation of the guidelines.
-Complaints can be submitted to the relevant NCP, which the NCP will try to resolve the case of ‘specific instance.
-Such as in July 2017, where a complaint was made against a Spanish multinational energy supplier in relation to maintenance work on a farm.
+Complaints can be submitted to the relevant NCP, which the NCP will try to resolve the ‘specific instance’, that is the matter or non-judicial regarding guideline adherence.
+For example, in July 2017, a complaint was made against a Spanish multinational energy supplier to the Spanish NCP in relation to maintenance work on a farm.
 The NCP facilitated a dialogue between the parties, which led to an agreement.

 Challenging projects and financing through criminal law